 She understands many people can’t afford to hire a full-time bookkeeper initially, but a consultation with a trained professional will eliminate the headaches, frustrations and potential IRS audits when your accounting system is set up properly the first time.

-Another tip she suggests is to find small business credit cards which allow you to download your expenses into QuickBooks.
+Another tip she suggests is to find small business credit cards which allow you to download your expenses into QuickBooks or Xero.
 Otherwise, you will find yourself adding the extra step of correcting transactions to accurately reflect the proper information.

 Free Online Help